ErikNils/einride-hackathon/README.md

-# Chalmers Cup in Self-driving
+# Chalmers Cup in Self-driving: Team Crash

-Please change the branch to use one of our provided templates.
+The fast.

 ## Python